Mintbase/Grants-Program/applications/playable-nft-marketplace.md

 ### Team's experience

-Hustle Stacks is an experienced team with a strong technical background in building web3 products and extensive marketing knowledge.
+AMBER Metaverse is an experienced team with a strong technical background in building web3 products and extensive marketing knowledge.
 We are proud to take on complex tasks and we do it with true passion

 Earlier we recieved funding from HumanGuild and having completed the basic milestones of creating an NFT third person shooter game for web and iOS and achieved the KPI of creating a Unity plugin that uses NFT metadata and fetches files from IPFS as playable avatars.